 K. Kent Reliance Building Society

 it is unlikely that we will see much mutual building society paternalism from

 this lender.
 Applicants must already own a UK property and facilities will be

 restricted to London and the South East.
-An eye watering 2%
+An eye watering 2% arrangement fee will

-the Far East where their Hong Kong and Singapore offices were very aggressive in
+where their Hong Kong and Singapore offices were very aggressive in their

-more pressure than they feel comfortable with.
+than they feel comfortable with.
 It now seems obvious that Lloyds were far too

-generous in their terms and this has been reflected in the impact
+generous in their terms and this has been reflected in the impact made on the

 M. Mortgage Brokers

-expatriate marketplace.
+marketplace.
 They will almost certainly be remunerated by the lender, via a

 procuration fee and this could determine the arrangement fee they will usually

 charge.
 This could be anywhere between £500 and 1% of the loan but a good broker

 should be able to save an applicant serious money.
 By handling the processing of

-the loan proposal they can help avoid much of the heartache in
+the loan proposal they can help avoid much of the heartache in dealing with